 Thursday is dead.
 Friday reigns supreme once again!
 That’s right, the Weekly Roundup has returned to its regularly scheduled Friday slot.
 Can you hear the cheers from the audience?
-The applause from the fans?
+The raucous applause?
 Oh wait, that’s just the sound of us yelling and clapping incoherently.
 Well, someone has to be our biggest fans.

 Speaking of applause and celebration, we all got together for the first time in two years last week for an Mm away day.
-That’s right, we escaped the office doldrums and became free-range Molecules for a bit.
+That’s right, we escaped the office and briefly became free-range Molecules.
 Many of us even touched grass.
-However, a new week means returning to the dreamy grindstone.
+However, a new week means it's back to the grindstone.
 Though we do like to think there are worse jobs than perusing the Dreamiverse for the Weekly Roundup.
 So we might as well get stuck in!

 Shed in the Woods#

 Estimated runtime: Looping